Playing with Repetitions in Data Words Using Energy Games: Single-sided [ , , ⟙,≈,→ ] is undecidable

-Suppose a position has the label of a $\countx++$ transition and the variable $x$ has the data value $d$.
-Our encoding will ensure that if the data value $d$ repeats in the future, it will be only once and at a position that has the label of a $\countx--$ transition.
+Suppose a position has the label of a $\countx++$ \review{instruction} and the variable $x$ has the data value $d$.
+Our encoding will ensure that if the data value $d$ repeats in the future, it will be only once and at a position that has the label of a $\countx--$ \review{instruction}.
 A symmetrical property holds for $\county$ and variable $y$.
-The value of counter $\countx$ (resp.\ $\county$) before the $i^{\text{th}}$ transition (encoded in the $2i^{\textit{th}}$ and $(2i+1)^{\textit{st}}$ positions) is the number of positions $j < 2i$ satisfying the following two conditions: i) the position $j$ should have the label of a $\countx++$ transition and ii) $\sigma(j)(x) \not\in\set{\sigma(j')(x) \mid j+1<j'<2i}$.
-Intuitively, if $2i$ is the current position, the value of $\countx$ (resp.\ $\county$) is the number of previous positions that have the label of a $\countx++$ transition whose data value is not yet matched by a position with the label of a $\countx--$ transition.
+The value of counter $\countx$ (resp.\ $\county$) before the $i^{\text{th}}$ transition (encoded in the $2i^{\textit{th}}$ and ${(2i+1)}^{\textit{st}}$ positions) is the number of positions $j < 2i$ satisfying the following two conditions: (i) the position $j$ should have the label of a $\countx++$ \review{instruction} and (ii) $\sigma(j)(x) \not\in\set{\sigma(j')(x) \mid j+1<j'<2i}$.
+Intuitively, if $2i$ is the current position, the value of $\countx$ (resp.\ $\county$) is the number of previous positions that have the label of a $\countx++$ \review{instruction} whose data value is not yet matched by a position with the label of a $\countx--$ \review{instruction}.
 In this reduction we assume that \sys plays first and \env plays next at each round, since it is easier to understand (the reduction also holds for the game where turns are inverted by shifting \env behavior by one position ).
-At each round, \sys will play a label \emph{bis} if the last label played was a transition.
+At each round, \sys will play a label \emph{bis} if the last label played was an \review{instruction}.
 Otherwise, she will choose the next transition of the 2-counter machine to simulate and she will chose the values for variables $x$, $y$, $z$ in such a way that the aforementioned encoding for counters $\countx$ and $\county$ is preserved.
 To this end, \sys is bound by the following set of rules, described here pictorially: